freesoft/detox_bot2/PROJECT_PROPOSAL.md

 # Solutions for the project

-The team ill use following technologies and solutions to be able to cover high volume/traffic in the future.
+The team will use following technologies and solutions to be able to cover high volume/traffic in the future.

 * Docker - to distribute the engine/app easily  to mulitple instance
 * Kubernetes - make deploy easy and quickly scale out